miker704/Strife/patch_V5_notes.md

     - Added buy decoration and gift button to avatar decoration preview modal for non nitro exclusive avatar decorations.
     - Removed old unlock with nitro button and added Unlock with nitro button for nitro exclusive avatar decorations in avatar decoration preview modal.
     - Added buy decoration and gift button to profile effect preview modal for non nitro exclusive profile effects.
+    - Removed old unlock with nitro button and added Unlock with nitro button for nitro exclusive profile effects in profile effect preview modal.